Here’s How to Find the Northern Lights in Canada.

-Seeing the northern lights are on many people’s bucket list and it is a sight not to be missed.
+Seeing the northern lights in Canada is on many people’s bucket list and it is a sight not to be missed.
 The colours gliding across the sky is something indescribable and unlike anything else.
 But where and how do you track down this phenomenon?

 In Canada the ‘Aurora Oval’ covers the majority of the country including: the Northwest Territories, the Yukon, British Columbia, Northern Saskatchewan, Newfoundland and Nova Scotia.
 But what causes the light show?
 Electrons collide roughly 80 to 480 kilometers above the Earth’s surface.
 The result, Auroras guided by Earth’s magnetic field forms as two ovals centered approximately at the globe’s magnetic North and South Poles.

-- Weather conditions: The Auroras are usually best seen on cold, clear nights when there isn’t a full moon.
+- Weather conditions: It is best to see the Auroras on cold, clear nights when there isn’t a full moon.

 - What time of year is best for Northern Lights viewing: Late August to mid-April.

 - What is the best time to see the Aurora: Typically becomes visible around local midnight.